 Aspirant Stage 1

 Attend the Day of Ministry Discernment (DMD) with your parish leader and a trusted friend or family member.
 Ask questions.
 Participate.
 Ask your people to do the same.
+Day of Ministry Discernment is typically held in January or February.

 Pray some more.
 Decide if you’d like to formalize your discernment.